-The Church Representation Rules require the PCC's accounts to be audited or independently examined and to be presented to an Annual Meeting.
+Yes!
+The Church Representation Rules require the PCC's accounts to be independently examined or audited and to be presented to an Annual Meeting.

-The Church Representation Rules require the PCC to consider and (if thought fit) approve the accounts prior to the APCM.
+The Church Representation Rules also require the PCC to consider and (if thought fit) approve the accounts prior to the APCM.
 Once approved, the accounts must be signed by the Chair presiding at that meeting of the PCC.